Digital Government Development Agency: History

 On 21 May 1997 the government established the Government Information Technology Services (GITS) under the National Science and Technology Development Agency (NSTDA).
 On 21 February 2011, the Electronic Government Agency (Public Organization) (EGA) replaced GITS.
 The new agency, EGA, reported to the Ministry of Information and Communication Technology which later became the Ministry of Digital Economy and Society.
 On 13 May 2018, the Electronic Government Agency (EGA) became the Digital Government Development Agency (DGA) reporting to the Office of the Prime Minister.

 As of October 2019, the president and CEO of the DGA is Dr Sak Segkhoonthod.

 DGA's budget for FY2019 was 1,662 million baht.

+In 2026, The Digital Government Development Agency (DGA) has been transferred under the direct control of the Ministry of Digital Economy and Society.
+This move ensures unified policy implementation and aligns with the Ministry's mission.

 Mission

 The Thai government has set the goal of all state agencies to become fully digitized by 2022.
 In October 2019 the DGA was given the mission of drafting a digital road map (2020-2022) for the government by November 2019.
 The road map will then be submitted to the cabinet to make it official policy.
 The agency has been working off of interim plans approved by the cabinet for several years already.